Dementia

-Dementia is a syndrome associated with many neurodegenerative diseases, characterized by a general decline in cognitive abilities that affects a person's ability to perform everyday activities.
+Dementia is a syndrome, classed as a major neurocognitive disorder often associated with neurodegenerative diseases such as Alzheimer's, and characterized by a general decline in cognitive processes that affects the ability to perform everyday activities.

 This typically involves problems with memory, thinking, behavior, and motor control.
 Aside from memory impairment and a disruption in thought patterns, the most common symptoms of dementia include emotional problems, difficulties with language, and decreased motivation.
 The symptoms may be described as occurring in a continuum over several stages.
-(Note: Prodromal subtypes of delirium-onset dementia with Lewy bodies have been proposed as of 2020.)
-Dementia is a life-limiting condition, having a significant effect on the individual, their caregivers, and their social relationships in general.
-A diagnosis of dementia requires the observation of a change from a person's usual mental functioning and a greater cognitive decline than might be caused by the normal aging process.

-Several diseases and injuries to the brain, such as a stroke, can give rise to dementia.
-However, the most common cause is Alzheimer's disease, a neurodegenerative disorder.
-Dementia is a neurocognitive disorder with varying degrees of severity (mild to major) and many forms or subtypes.
-Dementia is an acquired brain syndrome, marked by a decline in cognitive function, and is contrasted with neurodevelopmental disorders.
+Dementia is an incurable, progressive disorder, with varying degrees of severity (mild to major) and many forms or subtypes.
+The condition has a significant effect on the individual, their caregivers, and their social relationships in general.
+Dementia is not the same as age-related decline in cognition and memory, with no change in intelligence.

+The most common form of dementia is Alzheimer's.
+Dementia can be caused by brain injuries and stroke.
 It has also been described as a spectrum of disorders with subtypes of dementia based on which known disorder caused its development, such as Parkinson's disease for Parkinson's disease dementia, Huntington's disease for Huntington's disease dementia, vascular disease for vascular dementia, HIV infection causing HIV dementia, frontotemporal lobar degeneration for frontotemporal dementia, Lewy body disease for dementia with Lewy bodies, and prion diseases.
 Subtypes of neurodegenerative dementias may also be based on the underlying pathology of misfolded proteins, such as synucleinopathies and tauopathies.
 The coexistence of more than one type of dementia is known as mixed dementia.